 Professor Paul Burke

-Professor Paul Burke is Deputy Director of the Crawford School of Public Policy at the Australian National University.
-His research is in energy and environmental economics, with a focus on the Asia-Pacific.
+Professor Paul Burke is Deputy Director and Acting Education Director of the Crawford School of Public Policy, Australian National University.
+His research is in energy, environmental, and development economics, with a focus on the Asia-Pacific.

-Paul has delivered Executive Education training in microeconomics, environmental economics, energy economics, and related fields for a range of public sector and open enrolment participants.
+Paul teaches IDEC8029 Issues in Applied Microeconomics and has been Chair of Panel for five graduated PhD students.
+He has delivered Executive Education training in microeconomics, environmental economics, energy economics, and related fields for a range of public sector and open-enrolment participants.

 Paul holds a Bachelor of Agricultural Economics (Honours I) from the University of Sydney and a PhD in Economics from the Australian National University.
 He is a Fellow of the Academy of Social Sciences in Australia (FASSA) and a Distinguished Fellow of the Australasian Agricultural and Resource Economics Society.